PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

 Gives an estimate of battery state-of-charge from 0% to 100%.
-This is useful to get a sense if the battery still has much charge or is nearly empty.
+This is useful for getting a sense of whether the battery still has much charge or is nearly empty.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.